flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 - *Declares* for the rest of the source file, that `sp` is an `int` (and `val` is a `double` array), the variables are not created, and storage is not reserved.
 - There must be **only one** *definition* of an external variable among all of the component files of a source program.
-  - Other files use `extern` to access the *definition*
+  - Other files use `extern` to access the *definition*.
-  - Array sizes must be specified in the *definition*
+  - Array sizes must be specified in the *definition*.
-    - Optional in an `extern` *declaration*
+    - Optional in an `extern` *declaration*.
-- Initialisation  of an external variable only goes w/ definition
+- Initialisation  of an external variable only goes w/ definition.

 **Example**:

-- can define `push` and `pop` in one file, and connect to the variables `sp` and `val` in another.
+- Can define `push` and `pop` in one file, and connect to the variables `sp` and `val` in another.

 ```C
 in file1: